la-haute-societe/texture-packer-solid-exporter/README.md

 Usefull advanced exports for [Texture Packer](https://www.codeandweb.com/texturepacker) spriting software.
 You will be able to create sprites files for [LESS](http://lesscss.org/) and [SASS](http://sass-lang.com/) pre-precessors.
 Also a **JSON** exporter is included to be able to access sprite positions in your **javascript** application.

-The **key feature** of the exporter is the automatic ratio generator.
+The **key feature** of the exporter is the automatic scale / ratio generator.
 You can mix **retina** and non-retina (or any density in fact) images in your sprite.
 The texture mixin have a **ratio** parameter to be able to compile your css with the right texture size.

+Texture declarations are still exported as raw CSS with ratio of 1.
+This is kept to be able to target from DOM, really handy.

 ### How to install